 There’s activities such as kayaking, hiking, camping and exploring available all around the Lake Minnewaska area and most of the trails are very easy to walk through.

-Lake Minnewaska is a very docile park to explore in general and it’s one of the things that makes it attractive for tourists.
+Lake Minnewaska is a very docile park to explore in New York State and it’s one of the things that makes it attractive for tourists who aren’t really into doing too many challenging hikes, but still want to see beautiful views (and waterfalls).

 Where is it?
 About an hour north of NYC.